NicaraguaOfficial Name: Republic of Nicaragua

 Before excavating archaeological materials or agreeing to buy artifacts of historical value, all persons are strongly urged to consult with the National Patrimony Directorate of the Nicaraguan Institute of Culture.
 Nicaraguan law and a bilateral accord limit the acquisition, importation into the U.S., and commercialization of said goods.
 Severe criminal penalties may apply.

-U.S. citizens planning to stay in Nicaragua for an extended period of time with the intention of bringing vehicles or household goods into the country should consult Nicaraguan customs officials prior to shipment.
+U.S. citizens planning to stay in Nicaragua for an extended period with the intention of bringing vehicles or household goods into the country should consult Nicaraguan customs officials prior to shipment.

 Please see our Customs Information for additional information.

 LGBT RIGHTS: There are no legal restrictions on same-sex sexual relations or the organization of LGBT events in Nicaragua.
 While same-sex relations are not typically accepted culturally, harassment and/or violence against LGBT travelers is not common.
-For more detailed information about LGBT rights in Nicaragua, you may review the State Department’s Country Reports on Human Rights Practices for 2012.
+Additionalinformation about LGBT rights in Nicaragua is available in the State Department’s Country Reports on Human Rights Practices for 2013.
 For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our LGBT Travel Information page.

 There is limited to no accessibility in public transportation, including few sidewalks and road crossings.
 Government clinics and hospitals provide care for persons with disabilities, but the quality of care is generally poor.